 Last summer, I really enjoyed hiking the trails of Parc-nature du Cap-Saint-Jacques.
 I was surprised to discover such a beautiful green space on the Island of Montreal.
 It made me want to explore other nature parks in the city, and that’s why I went hiking at Parc-nature de la Pointe-aux-Prairies last weekend.

-If Cap-Saint-Jacques is located in the west of the island, Parc-nature de la Pointe-aux-Prairies is located at the eastern end of the island of Montreal, near where the Rivière des Prairies and the St. Lawrence River meet.
+If Cap-Saint-Jacques is located in the west of the island of Montreal, Parc-nature de la Pointe-aux-Prairies is located at the eastern end of the island, near where the Rivière des Prairies and the St. Lawrence River meet.
 This 261-hectare park features wetlands and wooded areas, and is an excellent place to observe the region’s typical flora and fauna.

 Parc-nature de la Pointe-aux-Prairies is divided into three sectors, and I decided to focus on exploring the one north of Highway 40: the Marais and Rivière-des-Prairies sector.
 I parked at the pretty Marais Pavilion, paid my parking fee, and set off on the icy trail.